mjrgh/PinscapePico/ButtonLatencyTester2/README.md

 of the equation adds an unpredictable (and probably large) number to the total that we have no idea how to eliminate.

-Fortunately, there *is* a way to get the two timestamps on an even footing so that we can compute a meaningful elapsed time.
+There *is* a way to get the two timestamps on an even footing, so that we can compute a meaningful elapsed time.
 The way to do that is to reformulate the timestamps so that they're both relative to some agreed-on **common reference point in real time** that both machines can precisely measure on their internal clocks.
 This might seem easily solved: just have the devices exchange clock times by USB.
 Yes, that would work, but it would add a lot of uncertainty to the time calculation, because the USB connection operates on a 125us "microframe" cycle.
 If the Pico sends a message to the PC, it will go out on the next microframe cycle, which could be right now, or it could be 125us from now.
 That degree of uncertainty isn't great when we're trying to measure latencies that are on the other of a millisecond.

 Fortunately, USB does give us a way to synchronize the two clocks to a much higher degree of precision - down to almost the microsecond level.
 The key is the SOF (Start of Frame) packet.
-Every 1ms exactly (plus or minus 500 *nanoseconds*), the USB hardware on the PC sends an SOF packet to the device.
+Every 1ms exactly (plus or minus 500 *nanoseconds*, if the hardware adapter complies with the USB specifications for Full Speed devices), the USB hardware on the PC sends an SOF packet to the device.
 This happens in the USB adapter hardware, so it's not affected by how busy Windows is.
 The hardware clock relentlessly ticks along no matter how loaded the CPU is or how saturated the PCI bus is, and the SOF goes out on that precise 1ms cycle.
 What's more, at this nuts-and-bolts level, there's nothing like "buffering" that could add more time uncertainty.
 The SOF packet is literally a series of voltage signals on the wire, and the Pico physically receives those voltage signals at exactly the same time that the PC USB adapter generates them.
 There's nothing in between except for a short run of wire, so we're talking speed-of-light timing, in the nanosecond range.
 So there's virtually no time uncertainty.
 On the Pico, the reception of an SOF packet triggers a hardware interrupt from the USB adapter, so the CPU is looped in on the SOF event within a few hundred nanoseconds.
 The BLT-II firmware intercepts this interrupt, and records the time of the SOF on the Pico's microsecond clock.
 The result is accurate to about +/- 2 microseconds after taking into consideration the CPU's response time dispatching a hardware interrupt.
-On the PC side, the USB hardware provides similar timing information, at a similar level of accuracy, to the Windows USB device drivers.
+On the PC side, the USB hardware provides similar timing information, with a similar degree of accuracy, to the Windows USB device drivers.
 The WinUsb driver that the BLT-II host software uses to communicate with the Pico provides application-level access to the SOF timing information.
 So we have our common reference point: the PC and the Pico can both agree on exactly when the last SOF signal occurred.
 What's more, the SOF